Modified Admission Consideration

 If you become a York student, you should contact York University's Student Accessibility Services as soon as possible after accepting your offer of admission to arrange for academic accommodations with a disabilities counsellor.
 We often start meeting with students in May and throughout the summer for September classes and start seeing students in November for January classes.

 Connecting with a disabilities counsellor at the earliest possible moment helps ensure the arrangement of your academic accommodations in a timely fashion.
 For example, securing items like adjustable desks in classrooms might take several weeks if they are not already in stock.
 Coordinating with a disabilities counsellor to make the necessary arrangements will further ensure that a student’s wheelchair is compatible with the adjustable desk.

 York's Student Accessibility Services will determine which academic accommodations are deemed appropriate for any individual student based on a review of three elements:

 - the approved medical/psychological documentation provided by the student;

 - discussion with the student;

 - the academic integrity of the program of study.

 Please note that admission to York University does not guarantee provision of the academic accommodations in place prior to coming to York, or that the requests for academic accommodation expressed by the student in their application will be granted.

 Degree programs with field placement/practicums

 Our past experience strongly suggests that there is an increased likelihood of success in practicum settings when students with disabilities disclose their need for accommodation at the earliest possible stage – after accepting an offer of admission.
-Furthermore, we believe that the optimal process for determining appropriate accommodation involves collaboration among the student, CDS disabilities counsellor and the practicum coordinator.
+Furthermore, we believe that the optimal process for determining appropriate accommodation involves collaboration among the student, SAS disabilities counsellor and the practicum coordinator.